 If you’d rather earn cash back at a flat rate for all purchases, at Amazon or elsewhere, opt for Citi Double Cash® Card.

-You can earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
+You can earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.
 There’s no need to track spending categories with Citi Double Cash, and it has a $0 annual fee.